The goals of CASA’s programs and services are:

 CASA’s Pediatric Neurology Consultation services provide assessment to identify disorders in categories such as epilepsy, seizures, headaches & migraines, neuromuscular disease, developmental delay, and brain tumors.

-The Pre-Kindergarten Day Program is for children who are experiencing severe challenges managing their emotions and behaviour, such that they have been unable to participate meaningfully in their community school.
+The Preschool Day Program is for children who are experiencing severe challenges managing their emotions and behaviour, such that they have been unable to participate meaningfully in their community school.

 Psychological Assessment and Consultation (PAC)